robbtraister/fusion/documentation/recipes/defining-content-source.md

 ## The `transform` property

 An optional fourth parameter that can be provided in the content source object is a `transform` function.
-The purpose of this function is to transform (duh) the JSON response received from our endpoint, in case you want to change the shape of the data somehow before applying a schema to it.
-For example, let's say we wanted to count the number of `results` returned to us in our JSON and append a `resultsOnPage` property to the payload for querying later.
+The purpose of this function is to transform the JSON response received from our endpoint, in case you want to change the shape of the data somehow before applying a schema to it.

+For example, let's say we wanted to count the number of words in the movie's plot and append a `numPlotWords` property to the payload for querying later.
 We could add the following to our exported object:

 ```jsx
 export default {